adopted-ember-addons/ember-data-factory-guy/README.md

 ```

 If you would like to interact with the records created by handleFindAll (for example to update, delete, or find in the store)
-you must wait for the request for those records to resolve before they will be accessible:
+you must wait on the request for those records to resolve before they will be loaded in the store:

 ```javascript
   TestHelper.handleFindAll('user', 2);